-That's the logo from my first website, RealMeme.com, which I launched in March of 2004.
+That's the logo from RealMeme.com, which I launched in March of 2004.
 Yes, it's a CORONAVIRUS.

 I was running tens of thousands of queries against Dejanews to build time-series graphs and eventually Google set a limit of 200 queries per IP address.
 But I just added an "IPCONFIG" call into my data-miner and kept going.
 I'm pretty sure I was the cause of this: